 Of course, if you sign up for Sling Orange + Blue, you get all of the above.
 And as mentioned, if you want local channels, both Blue and Orange & Blue offer NBC and Fox in some regions.
+But if you go on the road, Sling may lose access to those channels, which don't travel with you.
 But otherwise, you have to purchase an HD Antenna package.

 There are also a number of add-on packages, which let you select groupings of content to get you closer to a complete lineup: